THOMASELOVE/431-classes-2024/projectB/schedule.md

 ## Monday 2024-12-09

-- In early December, the Zoom link for Friday presentations will be emailed to people speaking that day.
+- **All** presentations for 431 Project B are now Zoom presentations.
+There are no in-person presentations, thanks to Dr. Love's broken leg.
+- On 2024-12-02 (Monday), Dr. Love emailed the Zoom link for Monday presentations to the CWRU email for all people speaking on Monday.
+The subject line was **Zoom information for 431 Project B presentations on Monday 2024-12-09 (all presentations are now via Zoom)**.
+Please email him if you have any questions.
-- Please join the Zoom link by the Join Zoom at time listed below.
+- Please join the Zoom link by the **Join Zoom at** time listed below.
 If I'm not ready for you, you will be placed in a waiting room.
+- Please DO NOT join the Zoom link more than a few minutes before the time listed below.
+In particular, don't join in advance just to "try it out".
+Thank you.

 Group | Investigator(s) | Date | Join Zoom at | Data Source |
 :-----: | :---------------------------: | :----------------------------: | :--------------: | :----------------------------------------------------------------